Economic history of the Republic of Ireland: 1960s

-In the 1960s the economy greatly expanded, under the leadership of Seán Lemass, many rehousing schemes (including Ballymun) were started to clear the Dublin tenements; however the Inter Party Government from 1948 to 1951 built more local authority houses the any other administration before or since, the Industrial Development Authority refocused on high technology and foreign direct investment was encouraged.
+In the 1960s the economy greatly expanded, under the leadership of Seán Lemass, many rehousing schemes (including Ballymun) were started to clear the Dublin tenements; however the Inter Party Government from 1948 to 1951 built more local authority houses than any other administration before or since, the Industrial Development Authority refocused on high technology and foreign direct investment was encouraged.
 The civil servant T. K. Whitaker provided a blueprint that chimed with Ireland's wish to join the EEC, fore-runner of today's EU.
 Education was also reformed to a large extent, the state built a RTC system and later two NIHE institutions; both systems greatly expanded education, in particular technical education, university education was also reformed and expanded.
 Entry into the European Economic Community (forerunner to the European Union) in 1973 also added to Ireland's economic prospects; 67% of Ireland's exports went to Britain in 1970 and decreased to 54% in 1975.

 Professor Tom Garvin, professor Emeritus of Politics at University College Dublin, argued that Lemass suggested and enabled protectionism from 1932, and then was unduly credited when he chose to revert to a free trade policy after 1960.

 The 1968 Buchanan Report was a significant report on the regional dimension to economic planning which had largely been ignored.
 The report, prepared by Colin Buchanan, a British town planner, investigated and recommended on the social and economic sustainability of industry in the regions.
 The reports recommended a limited number of development centres throughout Ireland, which would have a minimum self-sustaining size.
 This became quite controversial as there were fewer than a dozen of such places recommended.
 In the end local politics and patronage won out and the report was largely dropped with industry being ineffectively dispersed as local need arose.